Easy and practical tips for creating a family budget, that will make your life less stressful and decrease conflicts about money.

 We command our money to do what we need it to do through our budget.

 And we have peace.

-Maybe we don’t have the house of our dreams or even granite counter tops, like I dream for, but we have true FINANCIAL PEACE and therefore PEACE in our marriage.
+Maybe we don’t have the house of our dreams or even granite counter tops, but we have true FINANCIAL PEACE and therefore PEACE in our marriage.

 At the start of every year, we have what we call our Financial Summit.
 We take what we know our income is and we look over our expenses from the previous year.
 And then we make a plan.

 We plan to tithe first and foremost, and then we break down what we have left into our needs.
 Anything leftover we divide among our wants.

 If you have never had a budget, you may not be able to accurately predict all your expenses.
 Start with the knowns–your mortgage/rent, bills, medical expenses, car payments, etc. And then what you have leftover you divide it how you THINK appropriate.
 You can adjust weekly or monthly as needed as long as your are discussing it.
 If you don’t have the money you may have to cut things like coffee runs and cable.
 Now you know what you want to work towards obtaining.